Santa Cruz Futebol Clube: Early history

-In 1915, there was the greatest comeback ever seen in Brazilian football.
-At the Aflitos stadium, Santa Cruz was trailing by a 5–1 score against América (Pernambuco), however it scored six goals in the final 15 minutes to win 6–5.
-In 1917, the club was accepted into the Pernambucan Sport League, the old name of the Pernambucan Football Federation.

-On January 30, 1919, Santa Cruz beat Botafogo 3–2 on the Malaquias field.
+In 1915, there was Brazilian football's greatest comeback.
+At Aflitos stadium, Santa Cruz was trailing América (Pernambuco), 5–1, but in the bottom 15 minutes of the match the score changed, 6–5.
+In 1917, the club was accepted into the Pernambucan Sport League, the precursor name of the Pernambucan Football Federation.On 30 January 1919, Santa Cruz beat Botafogo 3–2 on the Malaquias field.
 Alberto Santos-Dumont, the airplane pioneer, was in Recife, but was unnoticed: Santa Cruz's victory took everyone's attention.
-On January 31, the Jornal Pequeno (Small Newspaper) printed in the headlines: "Botafogo Futebol Clube is beaten by the home boys by 3–2."
+On 31 January, the Jornal Pequeno (Small Newspaper) printed in the headlines: "Botafogo Futebol Clube is beaten by the home boys by 3–2."
 It was the first time that a northern-northeastern team beat a team from the south-eastern region of Brazil.

-On December 13, 1931, beating Torre by 2–0, Santa Cruz won its first state championship, with Tará and Sherlock as the most important players.
-On October 10, 1934, the Brazilian National team, which had just arrived home from the 1934 World Cup in Italy, played some friendly matches against the major teams of Pernambuco.
-Sport Recife was defeated 4–2; Náutico was beaten 8–3, and Santa Cruz was defeated 3–1.
-Because of a ship delay, the Brazilian team could not continue its trip back to Rio de Janeiro, so Santa Cruz asked for a return match, and this time, Santa Cruz won 3–2.
+On 13 December 1931, Santa Cruz with Tará and Sherlock as the most important contributors successfully pursued its first Campeonato Pernambucano against Torre, 2–0.
+On 10 October 1934, the Brazil national team, newly home from the 1934 World Cup in Italy, played some friendlies against the major teams of Pernambuco: Sport Recife was defeated 4–2; Náutico was beaten 8–3, and Santa Cruz was defeated 3–1.
+A ship delay on return to Rio de Janeiro enabled Santa Cruz to equalize the initial loss, 3–2.